AmpersandHQ/mage-ee-product-flat-test/README.md

 ../../bin/phpunit
 ```

 The test case creates 550 products before running the product flat indexing process.
-For each product, two assertions are made to check that the index is correct: first, it is asserted that the product is present in the flat table, and second, it is asserted that the product is up-to-date in the flat table.
+For each product, two assertions are made to check whether the flat table is correct: first, it is asserted that the product is present in the flat table, and second, it is asserted that the row in the flat table contains the correct data.

 When executing the test case against a vanilla installation of Magento Enterprise Edition you should see a failure message similar to the following: